cosbi-research/VisualSHIELD/README.md

 Edit your `id`, and `title` as you like, just note that the choosen `id` should be the same as the one passed to the server module.

-## Embed the Server module in your shiny app
+## Embed the VisualSHIELD Server module in your shiny app

 Each shiny module also has a server counterpart for the UI.
 The VisualSHIELDServer communicates with the parent custom app through the servers parameter, this means that we expect it to be a reactive block, returning a list (more on this below) or NULL.